d0rb/RustTLSX/README.md

 *Looks like a browser.
 Acts like a browser.
 Written in Rust.*

+## Credits

+Built on top of **[bogdanfinn/tls-client](https://github.com/bogdanfinn/tls-client)** ⚡ - the battle-tested TLS library that makes perfect browser fingerprints possible.
+This Rust wrapper uses the DLL/shared library via FFI to bring that power to Rust with a type-safe API.

-## What's This For?
+## What's This For? 🎯

-Tired of getting blocked by web protection layers?
-Standard HTTP clients in Rust use TLS fingerprints that scream "I'M A BOT".
+Tired of getting blocked by web protection layers? 🔒 Standard HTTP clients in Rust use TLS fingerprints that scream "I'M A BOT".
 They analyze every tiny detail of your TLS handshake and detect you immediately.

 RustTLSX fixes that.
-It mimics real browser TLS fingerprints perfectly, letting you bypass protection systems undetected.
+It mimics real browser TLS fingerprints perfectly, letting you bypass protection systems undetected. ✨

-- Perfect browser TLS fingerprints (Chrome, Firefox, Safari, Opera)
+- 🎭 Perfect browser TLS fingerprints (Chrome, Firefox, Safari, Opera)
-- Bypasses web protection layers
+- 🛡️ Bypasses web protection layers
-- Type-safe Rust API
+- 🔧 Type-safe Rust API
-- 30+ browser profiles to choose from
+- 🌐 30+ browser profiles to choose from
-- Fast - about 6x faster than Python equivalent
+- ⚡ Fast - about 6x faster than Python equivalent

-## Quick Start
+## Quick Start 🚀

-### Get the Library
+### Get the Library 📦

 Download the pre-compiled binaries for your platform: